27 September 2018

-Why Does It Take So Long to Improve Search Rankings?
+How Long Does It Take to Improve Google Rankings?

 Why does it take six months for a website to rank?
 We get asked this quite a bit.
 For the most part, it's because there is a lag time of between 10 and 20 weeks before listings start to improve in search results.
 The exception to the rule is viral content—if users signal content is of superior value, and they do so quickly, search listings can improve in hours.
 Unfortunately, not every piece of content is going to go viral.